Updated: Jun 25

 As the name implies, single origin is when a coffee is traceable to its origin.
 This can be as broad as the country, the region, the state, or as specific as the lot where the grower picked it from.
 Drinking traceable coffee is important for quality and for socioeconomic matters.

-Single origin does not directly mean better coffee, aside from origin, there are many other factors that determine the quality and taste of the coffee, such as the coffee type, the roast level, the roast date, the way the coffee was processed, etc. In addition, each coffee extraction method will bring forth different qualities from every single coffee.
+Single origin does not directly mean better coffee, aside from origin, there are many other factors that determine the quality and taste of the coffee, such as the coffee variety, the roast, the way the coffee was processed, etc. In addition, each coffee extraction method will bring forth different qualities from every single coffee.

 A way to understand single origin is to use wine as an example.
-Chardonnays from California differ from their counterparts in France, although they will share some characteristics as a raw material, differences in altitude, weather, and many others will impact what you get in the cup.
+Chardonnays from California differ from their counterparts in France, although they will share some characteristics as organic material, differences in altitude, weather, and many others will impact what you get in the cup.

 Knowing where your coffee came from and buying traceable coffee creates a clear and transparent supply chain from the producer to the consumer aimed at increasing the quality of life of the coffee farmers, some which live at or below the poverty line.